wkellett/cleo.github.io/EDITracker/Activity.md

 The Top Partners with Open Issues displays information about partners who have the most open issues.

 Each of the remaining tiles display information about activity on your system related a single type of message.
 Click the tile to dislay the Messages page filtered on the type of message you clicked on.
-See
+See [Messages page](Messages.html).